temporalio/sdk-java/README.md

      ...
  }
 ```

 ### Asynchronous Activity Completion

-Sometimes activity lifecycle goes beyond a synchronous method invocation.
+Sometimes an activity lifecycle goes beyond a synchronous method invocation.
 For example a request can be put in a queue
-and later reply comes and picked up by a different worker process.
-The whole such request reply interaction can be modeled
+and later a reply comes and picked up by a different worker process.
+The whole such request-reply interaction can be modeled
 as a single Cadence activity.

 To indicate that an activity should not be completed upon its method return annotate it with @DoNotCompleteOnReturn.